ceciliomichael/save-component/memory.md

 ```

 ### Recent Updates
+- Modified the `list_components` tool to remove timestamps from the output
 - Simplified the tool interface by using only `read_components` for both single and multiple component reads
 - Updated the .cursorrules file to include a STEP 3 for component inventory
 - Created sample components (Button, Card) to demonstrate functionality